 The first and longest continually open dispensary in Washington DC. we tell our patients this story so they know how personal this is to us.
 That were not corporate nor hold a corporate mindset.
 We want every single patient to have the best experience possible here.
 We are carrying on the legacy of Stephanie’s parents.
 It’s not about the dollar value, it’s the value we receive knowing that we are helping those who really need it.

 Stephanie Reifkind Kahn, BSN, CPHQ, has a 25-year history of executive level leadership in quality and regulatory compliance in large hospital systems, community hospitals, mental health centers, and chemical dependency treatment centers.
 Stephanie has been working closely with the D.C.
-Department of Health since 2009.
+Department of Health since 2009(Alcoholic Beverage Regulation Administration(ABRA) has now taken over the DC Medical Marijuana Program as of October 2020).
 Her knowledge of patient care and administrative systems as well as regulatory compliance in a variety of health care organizations will ensure that TWC is on the cutting edge of patient centered care that respond to patient feedback in a timely and professional manner.

 Jules & Libby Reifkind